mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 that have developed off Halka itself.
 Halkan ghettos are depressing places, seemingly bereft of hope.
 For their part, the Florians do not seek to hide these blemishes on their society.
-Most are rather upbeat about the Halkans, believing that there is ‘nowhere to go but up’ for most of them.
+Most are rather upbeat about the Halkans, believing that there is 'nowhere to go but up' for most of them.

 The Halkans on Halka itself seem to have the brightest prospects.
 The